januaraliosada/cashier-queue-system/README.md

 **Queue reset not working?**
 - Confirm the reset action in the dialog
-- Check if multiple cashiers are trying to reset simultaneously
+- Check if multiple windows are trying to reset simultaneously

 ## 📄 License